4nubhav-v/portfolio/README.md

 - **Contact Form**: Get in touch with me directly through the website.
 - **Responsive Design**: Optimized for various devices and screen sizes.

-This site was built using GitHub Pages and Vercel.
+This site was built using Codeberg Pages [Docus](https://docs.codeberg.org/codeberg-pages/)